YasirHasn9/Outdoorsy/README.md

 **_ note _**
 always remember that every property must have a value even if neither we , the developer nor the browser do specify so in that case there is no cascaded property.

+# Think about the layout

+components should be
+a. modular
+b. reusable
+c. independent

+for easy debugging and maintains we should divide our app for several component . that would help us to easily spot the error and also save us time for the future growth.

+BEM = block element modifier

+Architect
+we are going to use the method of the 7-1 pattern, which is gonna use different css file for each portion of our app and at the end we are gonna make main file to import all other files into a compiled css stylesheet

+7 folders
+base/ basic product definition components/ one file for each component layout/ define the overall layout of the project abstracts/ variables and mix-ins , not out put vendors/ third party themes/ in case we want to visual different themes pages/ style for specific page of the project

+# now we are gonna use sass

+sass is just an extension to css (preprocessor) to play with sass you need a complier to translate(compile) a sass code to the real css under the hood and also you need you know how to play with npm

+# so what is Sass ?

+sass is a css preprocessor, an extension that adds elegance and power to the css

+sass code ----> |**_compiler_**| =) compiled css code

+so we are using sass to fix the problems that we have with css because css gets messy very quickly.

+sass provide for us a handy tools that css simply dont have

+so we are gonna write sass code instead of css code in sass file extension

+first: we need to process our sass code in a processor before we compile it a real css code and this is why we called preprocessor

+**_ note _**
+the browser has no idea that we are using the sass code because the browser sees only the final code which is the css

+what feature that sass will provide for us ?

+1. variables : you can use them for colors , font-sizes and other
+2. Nesting : you can nest elements inside other
+3. operators: math
+4. Partials and import: write sass code in one file and you can use in different file by importing them
+5. mixins : you can write reusable css code
+6. function : similar to mixins with the difference that they can produce value can be used
+7. extends: to make different selectors inherit declaration that they are common

+# how to declare a variable ?

+\$var-name : value;

+using semicolon (;) in sass is important

+**_ ampersand = & _**